Reed-Solomon Codes with Optimal Repair Bandwidth: A Basis-Transformation Approach: Abstract

 \section{Abstract}

-Maximum-distance-separable (MDS) codes are widely used in distributed storage, yet naive repair of a single erasure in an $[n,k]$ MDS code downloads the entire contents of $k$ nodes.
-Minimum Storage Regenerating (MSR) codes (Dimakis et al., 2010) minimize repair bandwidth by contacting $d>k$ helpers and downloading only a fraction of data from each.
-Guruswami and Wootters first proposed a linear repair scheme for Reed-Solomon (RS) codes, showing that they can be repaired with lower bandwidth than the naive approach.
-The existence of RS codes achieving the MSR point (RS-MSR codes) nevertheless remained open until the breakthrough construction of Tamo, Barg, and Ye, which yields RS-MSR codes with subpacketization $\ell = s \prod_{i=1}^n p_i$, where $p_i$ are distinct primes satisfying $p_i \equiv 1 \pmod{s}$ and $s=d+1-k$.
+Maximum distance separable (MDS) codes are widely used in distributed storage, but naively repairing a single failure in an $(n,k)$ MDS code requires downloading the full contents of $k$ surviving nodes.
+Minimum storage regenerating (MSR) codes, introduced by Dimakis et al., minimize repair bandwidth while preserving the MDS property by contacting $d>k$ helper nodes and downloading only a fraction of each helper.
+For scalar MDS codes, Guruswami and Wootters established a linear repair framework, and Tamo, Ye, and Barg subsequently gave the first explicit Reed-Solomon (RS) codes achieving the MSR point.
+Their construction yields RS-MSR codes with subpacketization $\ell=s\prod_{i=1}^n p_i$, where $s=d+1-k$ and the distinct primes $p_i$ satisfy $p_i\equiv 1\pmod{s}$.
+In this paper, we show that this congruence condition is not intrinsic to the RS repair problem.
+We develop a basis-transformation approach to the construction of repair-enabling subspaces.
+The approach consists of three deterministic operations---Euclidean Square Partition, Transposition, and Column Aggregation---which construct the required repair-enabling subspaces directly from the standard monomial basis of the repair field.
+Consequently, we obtain RS-MSR codes with subpacketization $\ell=s\prod_{i=1}^n p_i$ for arbitrary distinct primes $p_i>s$.
+For fixed $s$, this improves the subpacketization of the Tamo--Ye--Barg construction by a factor asymptotic to $\varphi(s)^{n+\mathrm{o}(n)}$, where $\varphi(\cdot)$ denotes Euler's totient function.

-In this paper, we present an improved construction of RS-MSR codes by eliminating the congruence condition $p_i \equiv 1 \pmod{s}$.
-Consequently, our construction reduces the subpacketization by a multiplicative factor of $\phi(s)^n$ ( $\phi(\cdot)$ is Euler's totient function) and broadens the range of feasible parameters for RS-MSR codes.